arnaudleclerc/AzureMapsControl.Components/docs/sources/griddeddatasource/README.md

 ## Gridded Datasource

 The `Gridded Datasource` is not part of the `atlas` library, so you need to include the js file of the control into your application and reference it with a `script` tag on your razor page.
-It can be found on the [GitHub repository of the geolocation control](https://github.com/Azure-Samples/azure-maps-gridded-data-source).
+It can be found on the [GitHub repository of the gridded datasource module](https://github.com/Azure-Samples/azure-maps-gridded-data-source).

 This datasource clusters data points into cells of a grid area.